 Or you can do what we suggest, which is follow the coast road.
 Yes, there’s more traffic for a few miles, but this is a popular road for cyclists, so drivers shouldn’t be surprised to see you.

 There’s not much to Bagillt bar the odd pub and corner shop.
-Where the NCN 5 signposts point left, carry straight on along the High Street.
-When you reach the dual carriageway, duck along the pavement (technically a footway not a cycleway, but everyone rides it) for a few hundred yards until the next junction.
+You can ride along the High Street, or follow the brand new (2021) cycleway along the north side of the main road.
+(The inland route branches off the High Street.)
+When the High Street and dual carriageway meet, at the western end of the village, duck along the pavement (technically a footway not a cycleway, but everyone rides it) for a few hundred yards until the next junction.
 Ride through Whelston on the wide old road until you meet the main A548 again.

 From here you’re riding along the main road for 4.5 miles.
 There is a narrow pavement; we’d suggest sticking to the road through Walwen and Greenfield, but if you’re nervous, take the pavement on the north side when the 30mph limit ends.
 Return to the road at the traffic lights in Mostyn, and continue through the straggling village past the signalbox.
 Look out for a set of barriers into woodland on the right, and turn here.
 The cycleway has resumed!